gaearon/overreacted.io/src/pages/a-complete-guide-to-useeffect/index.md

 ## Functional Updates and Google Docs

-Remember how we talked about synchronization being the mental mode for effects?
+Remember how we talked about synchronization being the mental model for effects?
 An interesting aspect of synchronization is that you often want to keep the “messages” between the systems untangled from their state.
 For example, editing a document in Google Docs doesn’t actually send the *whole* page to the server.
 That would be very inefficient.
 Instead, it sends a representation of what the user tried to do.

 While our use case is different, a similar philosophy applies to effects. **It helps to send only the minimal necessary information from inside the effects into a component.** The updater form like `setCount(c => c + 1)` conveys strictly less information than `setCount(count + 1)` because it isn’t “tainted” by the current count.
 It only expresses the action (“incrementing”).
 Thinking in React involves [finding the minimal state](https://reactjs.org/docs/thinking-in-react.html#step-3-identify-the-minimal-but-complete-representation-of-ui-state).
 This is the same principle, but for updates.